BryantIT/angular-concepts-readme/README.md

 For example, you'd use one-way data-binding when you've got a search box - the user can type in their search query and the title can change to "Results for: {searchQuery}" - pretty cool!

 [Here's an example of one-way data-binding.](https://jsfiddle.net/6z6d5b7x/)

 An easy way to visualize this is to go back to when we were receiving our drink from the barista.
 If the drink was one-way bound from the barista, the drink would always be updated and correct.
 However, the barista wouldn't be able to see the drink.
-If it got knocked over or was mouldy, the barista wouldn't have any idea!
+If it got knocked over or was moldy, the barista wouldn't have any idea!

 ### Two-way data-binding

 Two-way data-binding occurs when you bind your model value to an element that can both change and display the value of the model (such as an input).